devopsacademyau/academy/classes/05class/compose/README.md

 ## Compose file
 The docker-compose.yaml file is where all the definition that your docker-compose command use goes.
 By being a yaml file, its structure is easily undestandable and well known for most Developers.

-The compose file starts with the defitionn of the version to be used.
-The latests is the version 3.
-After the version, you can state the services that compose will run, which is a container container image with any additional configuration, like environment variables, volume mounts, etc.
+The compose file starts with the definition of the version to be used.
+The latest is version 3.

+After the version, you can state the services that compose will run, which is a container image with any additional configuration, like environment variables, volume mounts, etc.

 The example below is also [here](artifacts/class/docker-compose.yaml)